Howard - Halley Family Photo Album

 Jessie Florence Parish

-She died during child birth.
-She is buried with her infant at Nettle Ridge Cemetery in Blountstown, FL.
-Date of death is not known.
+She died during child birth and is buried with her infant at Nettle Ridge Cemetery in Blountstown, FL.
+She died prior to June of 1900.

 She went by Florence.